mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 It comes at a cost, though.
 Implementors must integrate every extension of the base theory into the rewriting system without breaking strong normalization, and users of the system must reason about two distinct notions of equality, namely *definitional* equality, which is checked automatically by the proof assistant, and *propositional* equality, which is not.
-This distinction is the source of the familiar awkwardness whereby the expression `1 + n` cannot be substituted for `n + 1` in arbitrary positions even though the two expressions are provably equal.
+This distinction is the source of the familiar quirk whereby the expression `1 + n` cannot be substituted for `n + 1` in arbitrary positions even though the two expressions are provably equal.

 Equality saturation suggests an alternative strategy that does not require a strongly normalizing rewriting system.
 The type checker applies the rewriting rules of the type theory to the subexpressions of the input program and enumerates equivalence classes of expressions, either to a fixed point or up to a fixed iteration depth.